AhmedMostafa79/hotel-management-system/README.md

 # 🏨 Hotel Management System

 A robust, console-based Hotel Management System built in C++ to demonstrate advanced Object-Oriented Programming (OOP), Object-Oriented Design (OOD), and modern software engineering practices.
 This system efficiently manages rooms, customers, and bookings through a well-architected, multi-layered design with full **MySQL database persistence**.
+It is **thread-safe** and supports **transaction processing** for atomic, consistent operations.

 ## 🚀 Features